jacklul/e621-Batch-Reverse-Search/CONTRIBUTING.md

 - Run the run script from inside `build/` directory and test your changes

+- Just to be sure run `php test.php` and see if it works fine

 - If everything works fine push your changes to your fork then [create a pull request](https://github.com/jacklul/e621-Batch-Reverse-Search/compare)